maikherbig/AIDeveloper/Tutorial Deploy to OpenCV dnn/README.md

 # Translate Numpy/SciPy operations to OpenCV
 Since some applications might want use to do model inferencing using pure C++, it would be beneficial to use OpenCV operations instead of NumPy/SciPy.
-Methods of OpenCV can be conducted indentically in Python and C++.
+Methods of OpenCV can be conducted identically in Python and C++.
 Currently, AIDeveloper (version<=0.1.2) uses NumPy/SciPy for the following image processing steps:

 - [Padding: np.pad vs. cv2.copyMakeBorder](#padding-nppad-vs-cv2copymakeborder)
 - [Zooming: scipy.ndimage.zoom vs. cv2.resize)](#Zooming-scipyndimagezoom-vs-cv2resize)

-In the following, it is dicussed how a translation can be done and how the computational times compare.
+In the following, it is discussed how a translation can be done and how the computational times compare.

 ## Padding: np.pad vs. cv2.copyMakeBorder